Eleusium/RFPiD/README.md

+This Project read RFID-data from a Pollux Serial RFID reader, Compares against a SQLite database.

 This is code to read data from a ID-20 RFID reader connected to a sparkfun USB breakout board
 https://www.sparkfun.com/products/11505 for the ID-12 + USB board Kit $49.99